asmaalmehairbi/Cancer-Origin-Prediction-MRI/README.md

 ## 📎 Acknowledgments
 - Dataset provided by The Cancer Imaging Archive (TCIA)
-- Developed as part of a Senior Project at Zayed University College of Technological Innovation
+- Developed as part of a Senior Project at Zayed University, College of Technological Innovation

 ## 🚀 How to Run